 Yes, it’s a bit of an eclectic mix of topics.
 I find when listening to other people in recovery share I get more out of hearing about their regular life than their addiction history.
 After all, putting the plug in the jug is just the start.
 Life goes on and living zen sobriety requires dealing with all that life has to offer and deals us.

 I’m not an addictions expert, doctor, psychologist, financial planner, personal trainer or any other expert.
 I’m just another sober person sharing my experience living a sober life.

 My name is Dan and I’m a recovering alcoholic.
 Actually, my name is not Dan.
 I’m going to exercise anonymity here, but I assure you I’m real (somebody wrote this) and that I’m an alcoholic… still sober.

 I loved alcohol the first time I got drunk.
 I was hooked.
 I drank as much as I could as often as I could until I simply couldn’t stop.
 It didn’t take long.
 I went to my first A.A. meeting in my early twenties.

 I did the revolving door process for a year.
 Then lo and behold I was sober for 3 years.
 But I was miserable.
 I went back out.

 After 2 more years of drinking, I gave A.A. another go.
 I was humbled and hit a bottom unlike anything else I had hit before.
 Recovery took and I’ve been sober since May 2003.

 I was fortunate to get introduced to A.A. at a relatively young age.
 It didn’t stick initially, but it didn’t take long until I realized I was truly powerless over alcohol and that my life was unmanageable.

-I’m married with one child and have a terrific job as an online publisher.
+I’m married with two kids and have a terrific job as an online publisher.